-After you installed android studio, you still need to configure some android SDK environment variables then you can use it easily.
-This article will tell you how to correctly configure Android SDK environment variables such as ANDROID_HOME, PATH on Windows and macOS.
+After you installed android studio, you still need to configure some android SDK environment variables then you can use them easily.
+This article will tell you how to correctly configure Android SDK environment variables such as ANDROID_HOME, PATH on both Windows and macOS.

 1. Configure Android SDK Variable In Windows.

 1.1 Get Android SDK Install Directory Path.

 - Before you can configure it, you should first get the android SDK install directory following the steps below.

 - Open android studio, click File —> Settings menu item in the top menu bar.

 - Expand Appearance & Behavior —> System Settings —> Android SDK menu item on the left side of the popup window.
 Then you can find the Android SDK Location directory path on the right side ( in this example, the Android SDK location path is C:\Users\Jerry\AppData\Local\Android\Sdk ), remember it.

 1.2 Set %ANDROID_HOME% and %Path% System Environment Variable.